ansible/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

 Ansible works by connecting to your nodes and pushing out scripts called "Ansible modules" to them.
 Most modules accept parameters that describe the desired state of the system.
 Ansible then executes these modules (over SSH by default), and removes them when finished.
 Your library of modules can reside on any machine, and there are no servers, daemons, or databases required.

 You can :ref:`write your own modules <developing_modules_general>`, though you should first consider :ref:`whether you should <developing_modules>`.
 Typically you'll work with your favorite terminal program, a text editor, and probably a version control system to keep track of changes to your content.
-You may write specialized modules in any language that can return JSON (Ruby, Python, bash, etc).
+You may write specialized modules in any language that can return JSON (Ruby, Python, bash, and so on).

 Module utilities
 ================